CarissaHluchan/rock-paper-scissors/README.md

 ### Wins + Challenges:
 [//]: <> (What are 2-3 wins you have from this project?
 What were some challenges you faced - and how did you get over them?)
-- .setTimeout(): async funcationality.
+- .setTimeout(): async functionality.
 I used setTimeout functions and applied them in JavaScript.
 - UI/UX: I tested the games to identify bugs in game play.
 I had to included a function guard to allow for a click to be in progress.